 4. Magento Is The Best eCommerce Solution For Enterprises

 Magento is an open-source enterprise and B2B eCommerce software that might require some help from a dedicated software development company to set up at first.

 However, with that out of the way, you will be greeted with plenty of useful features that Magento has to offer to an eCommerce business, including recurring payment support, unlimited product listing, customer service and accounts, order management, marketing promotion tools, analytics and reporting tools and much more.

 All in all, Magento is a great choice for enterprise and large-scale businesses, but the high price and the barrier to entry don’t make it well-suited for smaller eCommerce businesses.
 In that case, it is probably better to go with something like Bigcommerce or Shopify or some other eCommerce software platform that we mentioned here.

 As for the pricing, Magento Open Source is free to download and is probably where someone with a small business will start.
 The license for Magento Commerce starts at $22,000 per year and goes up to $19,000/y, depending on your average gross sales revenue and if you have cloud version enabled.

-For an eCommerce software platform that has been around since 1999, Volusion doesn’t get the credit and mention that it truly deserves.
+For a platform that has been around since 1999, Volusion doesn’t get the credit and mention that it truly deserves.